Kotlin/kotlin-spec/docs/src/md/kotlin.core/expressions.md

 An indexing expression has the same type as the corresponding `get` expression.

-Indexing expressions are [assignable][Assignments].
-For a corresponding assignment form, see [indexing assignment][Indexing assignment].
+Indexing expressions are assignable, for a corresponding assignment form, see [here][Simple assignments].

 ### Call and property access expressions